 These attributes / methods can be used to manage the certificates by the client or by third parties via the client acting as a broker.
 Messages accessing the attributes and methods of “Security setup” objects and the data included shall be suitably protected.

 Certificates generally have a validity period.
-However, certificates issued to DLMS/COSEM servers may be indefinitely valid.
+However, certificates issued to DLMS®/COSEM servers may be indefinitely valid.
 Certificates may be replaced when they expire.

 Before a server uses a Certificate, it has to be verified.
 Verification includes: